Concept -- An Evaluation Protocol on Conversational Recommender Systems with System-centric and User-centric Factors: Experiment and Evaluation

 \textbf{Lacking proficiency in prior coordination, CRS models often fails to cater different user needs}.
 As in Figure \ref{fig:personacoor}, most CRS models, except for CHATCRS, show poor performance in sensing the variation of users.
 In contrast, CHATCRS outperforms others in general and is more sensitive to different users, providing high-quality recommendations.
 In particular, CHATCRS can properly deal with users' negative emotions, such as bored, confused, or disappointed.
-Interestingly, these people tend to show low acceptance of recommendations, i.e. they possess a higher acceptance threshold for recommendation quality.
+Interestingly, according to Quality score, these people tend to show low acceptance of recommendations, i.e. they possess a higher acceptance threshold for recommendation quality.
 Such observations drives us in developing a CRS that can dynamically adjust its recommendation strategy to align with the unique personas of each user.
-Apart from that, we also examine the interaction behavior of CHARCRS with different users.
-For instance, CHATCRS adopts sales pitches with deceptive tactics to persuade optimistic users to accept recommendations.
+Apart from that, we also examine the interaction behavior of CHATCRS with different users.
+For instance, according to the Identity score, CHATCRS adopts sales pitches with deceptive tactics to persuade optimistic users to accept recommendations.
 However, for pessimistic users, CHATCRS tends to provide persuasive and honest recommendation explanations.
 This somewhat reveals a bias in CHATCRS's recommendation strategy towards different user groups, which is a flaw that needs to be rectified in future work.